mdeous/WaikUp/README.md

 * Create a `/var/www/waikup/src/waikup/prod_settings.py` file with (at least) the following values defined:
   * `DEBUG = False`
   * `SECRET_KEY = 'some secret key'` (can be generated using `''.join(choice(string.printable) for _ in range(32))`)

+For a list of settings you might wish to change (database, emails), have a look at the `waikup/settings.py` file.

+Emails can be sent using the `waikup_manage sendmail` command, if you want to automate this, just set a `crontab` entry to run this command periodically.
+When running this command, all active emails will be archived.